strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 - **Optional:** Choose a `Hostname` or leave as-is.
 - Click the `Create Droplet` button at the bottom right.

-**DigitalOcean** will create your **Droplet** and indicate the progress with a percentage bar.
+**DigitalOcean** will create your **Droplet** and indicate the progress with a loading bar.
 Once this is complete, you may continue to the next steps.

 ### Setup production server and install Node.js

 These next steps will help you to _set up a production server_ and _set up a non-root user_ for managing your server.

-Follow the official [DigitalOcean docs for initial server set-up using Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04).
+Follow the official DigitalOcean docs for initial [server set-up](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04) using Ubuntu 22.04.
 These docs will have you complete the following actions:

 #### 1. [Logging and set up root user access to your server with SSH](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-22-04#step-1-logging-in-as-root).